snowplow/documentation/docs/modeling-your-data/running-data-models-via-snowplow-bdp/dbt/using-dbt/index.md

 Please note that the cron schedule is in UTC.

-:::warn
+:::caution

-dbt data models run on Snowplow BDP do not have a lock mechanism like [sql-runner](/docs/modeling-your-data/running-data-models-via-snowplow-bdp/sql-runner/using-sql-runner/) does.
 You should write your dbt models in such a way that if they fail part way through they can be re-run without issue.
 All Snowplow models are written in this way and if you write your models following the [custom modules](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/) documentation you can take advantage of this.

 :::